 Step 1: Student must have completed FAFSA, submitted requested documents, and have a Financial Aid award.
 Please do not apply for a Grad PLUS Loan prior to being awarded.

 Step 2: Submit Direct Grad PLUS loan application to the Financial Aid and Scholarship Office (FASO).
-Applications can be downloaded by clicking the FORMS link on the FASO home page.
+The application can be found here: 2014-15 GRAD PLUS loan application.

 Step 3: Once the Direct Grad PLUS Loan application is received, information is forwarded electronically to the Direct Loan Processor for a credit check approval.
 FASO will receive an electronic notice of approval or denial from the U.S. Dept. of Education.